-"Special Rule" Exempting Firms That End Their Business with Iran makes such pledges.
+"Special Rule" Exempting Firms That End Their Business with Iran

+Under a provision added by CISADA (§102(g)(5)), ISA provides a means-a so-called "special rule"-for firms to avoid ISA sanctions by pledging to verifiably end their business with Iran and to forgo any sanctionable business with Iran in the future.
+Under the special rule, the Administration is not required to make a determination of sanctionability against a firm that makes such pledges.
 The special rule has been invoked on several occasions, as discussed below.
 However, there is some imprecision in the time frame under which countries can wind down their Iran business, and some firms could yet be working in Iran for several more years under their pledges.
 Energy firms insist they needed time to wind down their investments in Iran because, under the buy-back program used by Iran, the energy firms are paid back their investment over time, making it highly costly for them to suddenly end operations in Iran.